elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant.md

 	>         /vmfs/volumes/4fc3c05b-c677ee28-ba3c-0050561712cb datastore1 4fc3c05b-c677ee28-ba3c-0050561712cb true VMFS-5 63350767616 58986594304
 	>
 >
 >         So the bottom one is the local drive with VMFS5 and the top on is LUN0 of size 100GB with VMFS3 on it.
 First we need to create a gpt partition table on the LUN.
-First let&#8217;s see what information partedUtil can see (this has to be done directly from the host):
+First let's see what information partedUtil can see (this has to be done directly from the host):
 >
 	>
 	>         ~ # partedUtil getptbl /vmfs/devices/disks/naa.600144f0928c010000004fc90a3a0001